foundriesio/docs/source/user-guide/custom-ci/custom-ci-for-rootfs.rst

 -------------------------

 The  Linux dev-container includes utilities called ``fiopush`` and ``fiocheck``.
-These are used to push an ostree repo to the multi-tenant storage based on GCS.
+These are used to push an ostree repo to the multi-tenant storage based on Google Cloud Storage.

 .. important::
    You need an auth token to run these commands.